-7.7 L.C. was a victim of exclusions and restrictions in access to health services based on a gender stereotype that understands the exercise of a woman's reproductive capacity as a duty rather than a right.
-By failing to comply with the legal duty to provide health services to L.C. (including reproductive health services), and having done so for discriminatory reasons arising from her status as a woman, considering her reproductive capacity to be of greater importance than her human rights, the State party violated articles 1 and 12 of the Convention.
+- 7.7 L. C. was a victim of exclusions and restrictions in access to health services based on a gender stereotype that understands the exercise of a woman's reproductive capacity as a duty rather than a right.
+By failing to comply with the legal duty to provide health services to L. C. (including reproductive health services), and having done so for discriminatory reasons arising from her status as a woman, considering her reproductive capacity of greater importance than her human rights, the State party violated articles 1 and 12 of the Convention. - 7.8 The author recalls the decision of the Human Rights Committee in the case K. L. v.
+Peru in which it concluded that there had been a violation of article 7 of the International Covenant on Civil and Political Rights.